thorhj/dnd-session-0-checklist/README.md

 - **Rules debates**\
 How do you handle rules debates?
 Does the game pause to look up rules?
 Does the DM make a quick ruling to keep game flow and then the rule is looked up after the session?
 Perhaps as a DM you use some combination of both?

+- **Food, snacks and drinks**\
+If your sessions overlap a meal, how do you handle this?
+Do people bring their own food?
+Do you order or make food together?
+Do you eat while playing, or do you take a break while eating?

 ## Playstyle